Becheler/Becheler.github.io/my_collections/_posts/2025-08-30-effective-boost-review-manager.md

     Review Manager, Boost.Bloom

 👉 Compared to the *announcement*, this email is more **directive**: it asks reviewers to participate, provides structured guiding questions, and officially marks the review as open.
+Starting from then, reviewers will chime in during the review period, and the authors will answer their questions.

+As Review Manager, I decided to let discussions flourish as long as they remain peaceful and productive.
+The Boost mailing list is a passionate community, and debates can sometimes become a bit heated.
+No one enjoys dealing with negativity in their free time — especially when all participants are volunteering their energy and expertise.
+That’s why, if any frustration or tension arises, it is part of the Review Manager’s responsibility to gently step in and bring the focus back to constructive dialogue.
+A calm and non-violent message helps de-escalate without shutting down the exchange, for example:

+> “Thank you both for your perspectives — I can see that you are approaching the problem from different angles.
+Let’s remember that our shared goal here is to evaluate Boost.Bloom constructively and fairly.
+Could I suggest that we focus on clarifying the specific technical concerns raised, so that the author and others can respond directly?
+This way we keep the discussion useful for everyone following along.”

+The goal is not to police or silence, but to *remind participants of the common purpose* and to invite them back into a respectful, technical frame of mind.

 ---